 How to Choose the Right Kind of Home Warranty for You

 Now that you know that you’ll probably benefit from a home warranty, you’ll want to choose the right one.
 Start by researching available home warranty plans from legitimate providers.
-The industry has some questionable providers, and 33% of all clients complain about claim denials.
+The industry has some questionable providers, and roughly 1/3 of all clients complain about claim denials.
 Doing a little research will help narrow down your options to the companies that offer the coverage you want.
 Remember that you should only get coverage for essential appliances and systems which are most vulnerable.